-This stands in contrast to traditional verification methods in quantum computer science~\cite{Nielsen:2009}, where a program is often given as a series of linear maps encoded algebraically (for example, as matrices of complex numbers), and verification involves composing the maps and examining the result; from this perspective, high-level structure can be difficult to perceive, and it may be unclear whether a program can be generalized.

 \paragraph{Efficiency.} Where our methods apply, we can often give the program, specification and verification in a concise way; compare for example our discussion of \autoref{fig:exampletangles} above with the traditional verification of a related program due to Uchida et al~\cite{Uchida:2015}, which requires a page of algebra, and is also less general.
-As a consequence, even in this short extended abstract, we are able to give detailed analyses of 13 distinct procedures.
+As a consequence, even in this short extended abstract, we are able to give detailed analyses of 9 distinct procedures.
 We suggest that our methods would therefore be suitable for reasoning about large-scale quantum programs, such as architectures for quantum computers.